This article originally ran in 2018 and has been updated.

-Natural disasters, political strife, mass shootings, social disharmony, deviant workplace behaviors–all of these factors made 2017 a traumatic year for many Americans.
-Even for those who were not personally impacted, relentless media coverage and ever-present social media may have made a cumulatively traumatic impact on your workforce.
-Combined with life’s personal tragedies that don’t make the headlines (e.g. deaths of loved ones), it is likely that many workers bring trauma to work with them, impacting organizational effectiveness in costly ways including absenteeism, presenteeism, disengagement, etc. As such, it makes good business sense for employers to promote workplace resilience and healing in 2018.
+COVID-19, natural disasters, political strife, social disharmony, economic disruption – all of these forces are making 2020 a traumatic year for many Americans.
+Relentless shocks amplified by ever-present social media may have made a cumulatively traumatic impact on your workforce.
+Combined with life’s personal tragedies that don’t make the headlines (e.g. deaths of loved ones), it is likely that many workers bring trauma into work with them.
+This impacts organizational effectiveness in costly ways including absenteeism, presenteeism, disengagement, etc. Promoting workplace resilience and healing is good business in 2020!

-Based on a review of various resources and prompted by actual member feedback, the lesson from traumatic events is clear: prepare in advance to build resilience, promote healing, and minimize negative impacts on the workplace.
+Based on a review of various resources and member feedback, the lesson from traumatic events is simple: support employees in building resilience, minimize negative workplace impacts, promote healing and employee’s ability to manage traumas.

 Training and Awareness: Advance preparation can diminish anxiety and build resilience.
-Provide formal training to employees on first aid/CPR as well as emergency responses to situations like active shooter, intruder disturbance, opioid overdose, etc. Effective communication skills to negotiate with distressed individuals may help de-escalate threatening and possibly dangerous conflicts.
-Leaders, managers, and supervisors may benefit from targeted training to effectively handle distressed employees; supporting an employee’s healing may improve their performance.
+Provide formal training on emergency responses to situations like health problems, active shooter, angry customers, etc. Effective communication skills to negotiate with distressed individuals may help de-escalate threatening and possibly dangerous conflicts.
+Leaders, Managers and Supervisors may benefit from targeted training to effectively handle distressed employees; supporting an employee’s healing may improve their performance.
 Employees may also benefit from training on mindfulness, meditation, and other coping skills.

 Resources and Benefits: An Employee Assistance Program (EAP) is a great benefit to offer employees for life challenges, both big and small.
-Shop around—not all EAPs are created alike, and some are more beneficial than others!
-Informing employees about EAPs to the build awareness and comfort maximizes their benefit.
-An alternative is to post a list of local community resources and national hotlines that may offer free or sliding-scale services.
-This may reach employees who otherwise resist “calling HR” for help.
+Shop around as EAPs vary and some are more vigorous than others.
+Inform employees about EAP benefits to build awareness and willingness to access.
+Another option is to draft a list of local community resources and national “hotlines” that may offer free or sliding scale services; distribute to employees and post to keep them visible and accessible.

-Policies and Procedures: Knowing how to handle “What if” scenarios is an essential part of disaster planning; it may also minimize the cumulative impact of traumas that don’t rise to the level of disaster.
-If done properly, the process of planning builds organizational resilience.
-By forcing a conversation around what is feared, employees are empowered and provided a sense of control over the unknown.
-Review absence and leave policies to ensure they support employee healing after tragedy strikes.
+Policies and Procedures: Knowing what to do and how to handle “What if” scenarios is an essential part of disaster planning; it may also minimize the cumulative impact of traumas that don’t rise to the level of disaster.
+If done properly, the process of planning builds organizational resilience; conversations around what is feared may provide employees with a sense of control and even disaster prevention.
+Review leave policies to ensure they support employees who need time to heal after tragedy strikes.

 FMLA: Covered employers must provide eligible employees with unpaid leave to care for their own serious health condition, or that of a covered family member.
 Traumatic mental distress may be a covered health condition.